Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 >
 > <span id="h.pcixu8ntk1oh" class="anchor"></span>}

 Note.
 User information is stored into the tag content as a json containing required information.
 Some salt data is added to make a tag with the same user information unique.
 The notification registration tag should contain alphanumeric symbols only.
-So the json is encoded as a base64 string increasing a salt field size to be 8 or more to avoid an ending ‘=’ symbols in the base64 string.
+So the json is encoded as a base64 string increasing a salt field size to be 8 or more to avoid an ending â€˜=â€™ symbols in the base64 string.

 -   Open a MainPage.xml and add a stackpanel instead of grid.
 Put a minimum of required UI elements like these: